Porcelain Veneers Philadelphia, PA

 Do porcelain veneers break easily?

 Porcelain veneers are extremely durable.
 However, they are more brittle than natural tooth enamel.
-Do not bite down on hard items like your fingernails, plastic packaging, or beer caps.
 Just like natural teeth, your veneers can chip or crack.

 What can you not do with porcelain veneers?